mauretto78/in-memory-list/README.md

 If you prefer you can use this syntax on command line:

-`iml:cache:COMMAND DRIVER [key=value,key2=value2,key3=value3]`
+`iml:cache:COMMAND DRIVER key=value,key2=value2,key3=value3`

-Each string in square brackets represents an array, so to get a multi-server connection you have to pass arrays separated by space.
+Each string represents an array, so to get a multi-server connection you have to pass arrays separated by space.
 Example:

-`iml:cache:statistics memcached [host=localhost,port=11211] [host=localhost,port=11222]`
+`iml:cache:statistics memcached host=localhost,port=11211 host=localhost,port=11222`

 ## Testing